Easy Carnitas Nachos

 Here’s everything you’ll need to whip up this dish.
 Knowing about these will help you nail the perfect taste and texture.

-- Pork Carnitas: Grab some store-bought carnitas from your local deli or fridge section.
-If you ever want to make the carnitas on your own, check out this simple stovetop method.
+- Pork Carnitas: I make my own my cooking on the stovetop, but store bought is fine too (you can find this in the refrigerated section near things like precooked chicken.)
 The key to these nachos is the deep, meaty flavor of the pork, so don’t skimp on quality here.
 You can switch it up with shredded chicken or beef if you want different meat.

 - Queso Dip: You can find this creamy cheese sauce in the fridge or snack aisle or make some yourself.
 It brings everything together with its smooth, cheesy goodness.
 If you can’t find queso, melted Velveeta or cheese sauce will do the trick.